 Rock lines discovered in Peru predate the famous Nazca lines by over 300 years, a new study concludes.
 However, the purpose of these lines was very different – to direct people to big trading sites and fairs.
 The lines were developed by the Paracas culture, which inhabited the Andes area around 800 B.C. – 100 B.C.
 The Nazca culture emerged shortly

-Every once in a while archaeologists (and sometimes regular Joes) make some remarkable discoveries.
-Stunned, they are often unable to explain what it is they’ve found, how it came into existence, or ascertain its value.
-This is a comprehensive list of such artifacts; artifacts that many believe should have never existed given the discerned age/period [...]
+Every once in a while archaeologists (and sometimes amateur archaeologists) make remarkable discoveries.
+Sometimes, the finding is so surprising that they are unable to explain what it is they’ve found, how it came into existence, or ascertain its value.
+This is list of such unexplained artifacts; artifacts that many believe should have never existed, or for which we have no satisfying explanation.

 The enigma of the South American peoples who created the Nazca Lines and collected heads as trophies slowly starts to find its answers.
 A new study shows that these heads weren’t taken from enemies, but in fact belong to people who had lived in the same place as the collectors, about 2.000 to 1.500 years ago.
 The heads had holes